yuliwu/yuliwu.github.io/cv/index.md

 ## Currently

-`Jul 2021 - 2025 (expected)`
+`Jul 2021 - now`
 __Institute of Imaging & Computer Vision (LfB) of RWTH Aachen__

-I am a PhD Student and Research Scientist.
+I am a PhD Student and expect to graduate in late 2025.

 My work focuses on Computer Vision & Biomedical Image Processing with Deep Learning.